carmencchow/cyclistic_casestudy/README.md

 ![Racine](https://github.com/user-attachments/assets/de4386c2-ed65-4ca6-8a5c-eadf9aba99f3)

 This returns three different station names for station `647`.
-To find the correct name, we will have to use our secondary data source, the [Chicago Data Portal](https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations/bbyy-e7gq/data), to look up the station id.
+To find the correct name, we will have to use our secondary data source, the [Chicago Data Portal](https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations/bbyy-e7gq/data), to look up the station ID.

 <br>

 ![647](https://github.com/user-attachments/assets/2d246d9c-5299-4d0c-88f2-43d4792cbadc)

 It looks like <b>Racine Ave. & 57th</b> is the name of the station.
 While we were able to retrieve the correct name with this lookup, this would not be an efficient method to repeat with 82 other `start_station_id`s.
-Let's see if `start_lat` also yields multiple results for any single `start_station_id`:
+Let's see if `start_lat` also yields multiple results for any one `start_station_id`:

 ![start_lat2](https://github.com/user-attachments/assets/4adca5e0-98c6-4caf-bd9c-6abb83edb9c7)